 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 The MSc in Mathematics of Cybersecurity provides exciting career opportunities for mathematics graduates.
-A wide variety of government and business sectors employ people in cyber security, including retail, airlines, telecommunications, defence, utilities, manufacturing, software and financial companies.
+Cybersecurity expertise is required by a wide variety of government and business sectors, including retail, airlines, telecommunications, defence, utilities, manufacturing, software and financial companies.

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.

 - 44% of research is internationally excellent (3*)